 If you downgrade from PAN-OS 10.0 to a previous version, any Decryption profile that specifies TLSv1.3 as the

 Max Versionchanges to the highest supported version.
 For example, downgrading from PAN-OS 10.0 to PAN-OS 9.1 would replace TLSv1.3 with TLSv1.2.
 If a Panorama device on PAN-OS 10.0 pushes the configuration to devices that run older versions of PAN-OS, any Decryption profile that specified TLSv1.3 as the

 Max Versionalso changes to highest supported version.

-For TLSv1.3 traffic, PAN-OS supports Hardware Security Modules (HSMs) only for SSL Forward Proxy.
+For customers who use Hardware Security Modules (HSMs), PAN-OS supports TLSv1.3 only for SSL Forward Proxy.
 It does not support HSMs for SSL Inbound Inspection.

 You can configure an SSL Decryption profile that sets TLSv1.3 as the minimum allowed protocol version to achieve the tightest security.
 However, some applications don’t support TLSv1.3 and may not work if TLSv1.3 is the minimum allowed protocol.
 Apply a profile that sets TLSv1.3 as the minimum version only to application traffic that only supports TLSv1.3.

 - Create a new SSL Decryption profile or edit an existing profile ().ObjectsDecryptionDecryption ProfileIf the profile is new, specify a profileName.